2-row Springer fibres and Khovanov diagram algebras for type D: Domino Tableaux and combinatorial bijections

 \subsection{(Signed admissible) domino tableaux and clusters}

+We now introduce the combinatorics of domino diagrams and tableaux, following \cite{vanLeeuwen}, and connect them afterwards with the geometry of Springer fibres and our cup diagram combinatorics.
+The cup diagrams provide then an elementary description of the geometry, in particular pairwise intersections of components.

-\begin{definition} A \emph{domino diagram} $T$ with $k$ dominoes of shape $\lambda$ is a Young diagram $\overline{T} \in Y(\lambda)$ with a partitioning of the boxes into subsets of order 2, called \emph{dominoes}, such that the paired boxes share a common edge (vertically or horizontally).
-The set of all domino tableau with shape $\lambda$ will be denoted by $DY(\lambda)$. \end{definition}
+\begin{definition} A \emph{domino diagram} $T$ with $k$ dominoes of shape $\lambda$ is a Young diagram $\overline{T}$ of shape $\lambda$ together with a partitioning of the boxes into subsets of order 2, called \emph{dominoes}, such that the paired boxes share a common edge (vertically or horizontally).
+The set of all domino diagrams with shape $\lambda$ will be denoted by $DY(\lambda)$. \end{definition}

-When picturing a domino tableaux we omit the common edge of a pair:
+When picturing a domino diagram we omit the common edge of a pair:

-\begin{ex} Here is an example of a domino tableaux of shape $\lambda = (4,3,1)$, the left diagram shows the 2-subsets, which are then turned into dominoes in the right diagram:
+\begin{ex} Here is an example of a domino diagram of shape $\lambda = (4,3,1)$, the left diagram shows the 2-subsets, which are then turned into dominoes in the right diagram:

 \end{ex}

 Recall from Section \ref{Section2} the notion of admissible partition which was used to label conjugacy classes of nilpotent elements.
 We now define admissible domino tableaux: